SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 How can I support LEAP's work?

 You can make a donation (see above) or volunteer your time (see below).
 Businesses and organizations can also sponsor LEAP.
 Here's more information on our sponsorship program.
 If you're a small business, you can donate gift cards or merchandise for LEAP to use as fundraiser prizes.
-Everyone is invited to sign up for our monthly email newsletter to hear about all the good work LEAP is doing.
+Everyone is invited to sign up for our monthly email newsletter to hear about the good work LEAP is doing.
 Follow along, too, on our Facebook and Instagram pages.

 How can I volunteer for LEAP?